DanielGausi/Contao-CalendarEditor/README.md

 If a user is authorized to edit events, he or she should be provided with some links to click on to edit these events.
 To update an existing website you should

+* Change the templates of Calendar modules to "cal_default_edit" templates (edit this templates to see how it works).
+* Change the templates of Eventlist modules to one of the "\_edit" templates
-* replace a Calendar module with the Calendar FE module.
-This adds also "add links" for every day.
-If you don't need "add event links", you may also edit the existing calendar template
+* If you want to use the "add event" links, you have to replace the Calendar module with the Calendar FE module.
+This module adds also "add event" links for every day, which are used in the cal_default_edit template.
-* Change the templates of Eventlist modules to one of the "\_edit" templates (edit these templates to see how it works).
+* On the page with an Eventreader, you may also add a module of type "Event reader: Edit link"

 Note that an "edit link" is only added to the template, if the user is actually authorized to edit this event.
+If the current FE user is not authorized to edit an event, he or she should not see the link.
+If the user enters such an unauthorized edit-link, the editing form should show an error message.